My answer is ‘Probably Yes‘!

 This system and the interminable nature of these auctions (the clock gets reset every time a new bid is received) means that this scheme is in actual factÂ a lottery.Â This is a fact that these sites want very much to suppress as the legal rules change a great deal if this is the case, but the fact remains that any logical examination of the system points to a lottery or some other form of gambling.

 In the interests of investigation, I signed up with Swoopo and tried to win some items.
 At the end of a very long day, almost continually monitoring the site, IÂ lost $50 and helped the profits of Swoopo incrementally.
+You can always try an Amazon refund service which got me some of my money back.
 I even got up at 3:00am to see how one auction for a HDTV was doing.
 I’m sure there are plenty of people who have the time and money and persistence (and luck) to actually snag one of those HDTVs for $20, but they are very much in the minority.

 My advice?
 Avoid these sites like the plague that they are – if you want to gamble, buy a lottery ticket or play online poker, just don’t waste your time and money on Swoopo!